gkiarashv/xv6/contributions/Oct 31 2023/README.md

 Each process in xv6 will now have a new field in `struct proc` struct called `priority`, which is needed for priority scheduling.
 ![cmd](https://github.com/gkiarashv/xv6/blob/main/images/proch.png)

 The default priority of a process is set to 10 in the `proc.c/allocproc()` function.
+Possible values for process priority can be found in the `kernel/elibs/sched.h` file.

 ## proc.c
-The scheduler of the XV6 kernel now supports three scheduling algorithms: `Default`, `FCFS`, and `PS`(Priority scheduling).
+The scheduler of the xv6 kernel now supports three scheduling algorithms: `Default`, `FCFS`, and `PS`(Priority scheduling).
 The implementation of these three scheduling algorithms has been given in the `proc.c/scheduler()`:

 ### Priority scheduling
 ![cmd](https://github.com/gkiarashv/xv6/blob/main/images/procps3.png)
 The logic is to iterate over the processes and choose the one that is first runnable and has the lowest possible priority.
-If the creation times were equal, the one with the lowest priority would be chosen.
+If the priorities were equal, the one with the lowest process ID would be chosen.

 ### FCFS
 ![cmd](https://github.com/gkiarashv/xv6/blob/main/images/fcfssched.png)
 The logic is to iterate over the processes and choose the one that is first runnable and has the lowest creation time.
 The creation time of a process indicates when the process has arrived and can be useful to indicate the execution order.
-If the creation times were equal, the one with the lowest priority would be chosen.
+If the creation times were equal, the one with the lowest process ID would be chosen.